On functional logistic regression: some conceptual issues: Maximum likelihood estimation: non-existence results

 From \eqref{A} and \eqref{At} it is clear that the above defined event $A$ belongs to the germ $\sigma$-algebra ${\mathcal F}^+(0)$.
 However, we cannot have ${\mathbb P}(A)=0$ since (from the symmetry of the Brownian motion) for any given $t_0$ the probability of $\mbox{sign}(B_j(t_0))=s_j,\ j=1,\ldots,n$ is $1/2^n$.
 So, we conclude ${\mathbb P}(A)=1$ as desired.

-(b) If $X(t)$ is another process whose distribution is absolutely continuous with respect to that of the n-dimensional Brownian motion $\calb_n$, then the set $A$, defined by \eqref{A} and \eqref{At} in terms of $\calb_n$ has also probability one when it is defined in terms of the process $X(t)$.
-Recall that, from the definition of absolute continuity, ${\mathbb P}(\calb_n\in A^c)=0$ implies ${\mathbb P}(X\in A^c)=0$ and therefore ${\mathbb P}(X\in A)=1$. \end{proof}
+(b) If $X(t)$ is another process whose distribution is absolutely continuous with respect to that of the n-dimensional Brownian motion $\calb_n$, then the set $A$, defined by \eqref{A} and \eqref{At} in terms of $\calb_n$ has also probability one when it is defined in terms of the process $X(t)$: recall that, from the definition of absolute continuity, if the set $A^c$ has probability zero under the Brownian motion, then its probability must be zero as well when $B(t)$ is replaced with $X(t)$.
+Therefore, the probability of $A$ under $X=X(t)$ must be one. \end{proof}

-\begin{remark} Following the comment in \cite{morters2010} about processes with strong Markov property, this result based on RKHS theory may be extended for L\'evy processes whenever the covariance function was continuous (like Poisson process in the real line).
-However, apart from the Brownian motion, this type of processes have discontinuous trajectories, and this situation is not considered in this work. \end{remark}
+\begin{remark} Following the comment in \cite{morters2010} about processes with strong Markov property, this result based on RKHS theory can be extended for L\'evy processes whenever the covariance function was continuous (like Poisson process in the real line).
+However note that, apart from the Brownian motion, this type of processes have discontinuous trajectories. \end{remark}

-This property would be the functional counterpart of having a finite-dimensional problem where the supports of both classes (0 and 1) are linearly separable.
-However, this separability issue does not only appear in degenerate problems in the functional setting.
+The situation considered in Theorem \ref{Teo:ne} would be the functional counterpart of having a finite-dimensional problem where the supports of both classes (0 and 1) are linearly separable.
+However, as we have just seen, this separability issue does not only appear in degenerate problems in the functional setting.
+In the next section we suggest a technique to completely avoid the problem.

-In practice this problem would rarely be encountered, since the curves are usually provided in a discretized fashion.
-Nevertheless, in the next section we suggest a couple of techniques that completely avoid the problem.
-From a theoretical perspective and in view of Theorem \ref{Teo:ne}, it is clear that there is no hope of obtaining a general convergence result of the standard MLE defined by the maximization of function in \eqref{Eq:Ln}.
+From a theoretical perspective, in view of Theorem \ref{Teo:ne}, it is clear that there is no hope of obtaining a general convergence result of the standard maximum likelihood estimator (MLE) defined by the maximization of the likelihood function $L_n(\beta,\beta_0)$.
 That is, one should define a different estimator or impose some conditions on the process $X$ to avoid the SC property.
 For instance, \cite{lindquist2009} prove consistency results of the model with a single impact point $\theta\in [0,1]$ for processes $X(t) = Z + B_\theta(t)$, where $B_\theta$ is a two-sided Brownian motion centered in $\theta$ (i.e. two independent Brownian motions starting at $\theta$ and running in opposite directions) and $Z$ is a real random variable independent of $B_\theta$.
 Then, due to the independence assumption, it is clear that accumulation points (like 0 for the Brownian motion) are avoided.